SnowdogApps/alpaca-ui/README.md

 [![CircleCI](https://circleci.com/gh/SnowdogApps/alpaca-storybook/tree/develop.svg?style=svg)](https://circleci.com/gh/SnowdogApps/alpaca-storybook/tree/develop)

-Highly customizable library of responsive UI components crafted for ecommerce based on Vue.js and Alpaca design system.
+Highly customizable library of responsive UI components crafted for ecommerce.
+It is based on Vue.js and Alpaca design system.

 > ⚠️ This library is currently in an early stage.
 Expect things to be broken or APIs to change as this project matures.
 DO NOT USE IN PRODUCTION!